IDATEN from Sukagawa!! “A Story of a World-Class Runner, Kokichi Tsuburaya” ― Walk Around Sukagawa for tracing his path.

 Monument of Kokichi Tsuburaya

-There is a monument and a storytelling equipment called “Story Box” with which you can read and learn about him in a similar style of Kamishibai (Traditional Japanese storytelling).
+There is also a storytelling installation called the “Story Box,” where visitors can read and learn about his life in a style similar to kamishibai (traditional Japanese picture-storytelling).

 Kokichi Tsuburaya